w3c-cg/threat-modeling/models/decentralized-identities.md

 This document is the live "meta" Threat Model related to Decentralized Identities, focusing on Digital Credentials.

-This outlines the many concerns related to these work areas, along with initial principles for addressing user considerations for starting discussion.
+This outlines the many concerns related to these work areas and the initial principles for addressing user considerations for starting a discussion.

-Editor: Simone Onofri (, simone@w3.org
+Editor: Simone Onofri (W3C) simone@w3.org

 ## Scope